vinayvaida27/Transformer/README.md

 # Large Language Model

-Welcome to my hands-on exploration of **Neural networks, transformers, and Generative AI trained on Natural Language Preprocessing (NLP)**.
+Welcome to my hands-on exploration of **Neural networks, Transformers, and Generative AI trained on Natural Language Preprocessing (NLP)**.

 This repository documents my step-by-step implementation of core deep learning concepts in NLP, from scratch micrograd engines to MLPs, and finally toward transformer-based models.